collectiveaccess/CollectiveAccessManual/providence/user/configuration/configuringProvidence/otherCommon/prepopulate.md

 the word \"test\" (see `skipIfExpression`) or of there is already a value in the \"title_notes\" field for the object (see `mode`).

-# Replicating relationships and containers
+## Replicating Relationships and Containers

 Most rules generate a text value using `template` and copy it to the `target`, subject to optional restrictions (`mode`, `skipIfExpression`,